 Constructive Manufacturing News

 Last week we were relieved to learn that China’s flash PMI came in at 50.4.
 Anything over 50 indicates growth in the manufacturing sector, but as I’ve discussed on numerous occasions, what really matters is that the one-month reading crosses above the three-month moving average.
 Such a “cross-above” historically means that commodities and commodity stocks perform better in the coming months.
 Based on our research, three months following a cross-above, there’s a 73 percent chance that the S&P 500 Index will rise more than 2.4 percent and a 55 percent chance that the S&P 1500 Energy Index will rise more than 0.7 percent.

 As you can see, this crossover did indeed occur, the first time it’s done so since May.

-Of course, flash PMIs are merely preliminary, and we won’t know the final results until the end of the month.
+Of course, flash PMIs are merely preliminary, and we won’t know the final results until later.
 But for now this is certainly positive news.

 Emerging Asia Wins with Cheap Commodities

 One of the reasons why Chinese manufacturing is picking up steam might be the recent collapse in commodity prices.
 Low commodity prices undeniably hurt certain stocks in the space, and we’ve felt the pain in some of our funds.
 The silver-lining, though, is that these low prices have helped non-Japan Asian companies get ahead, a tailwind for our China Region Fund (USCOX).
 Because labor continues to be relatively cheap in Asia, commodities tend to be the single-largest company expenditure.